Scoring Your Credit

-The road to home ownership doesn't start with getting pre-approved by a lender or with choosing a real estate agent.
+The home buying process doesn't start with getting pre-approved for a loan or with choosing a real estate agent.
 In reality, the home buying process starts and ends with your finances.
 Without a reasonable credit score, entering into a loan for a house is more difficult and, you could end up renting for another couple of years in Clayton until you build up your score.

-The Fair Isaac Company bases your FICO score on the summary of your total credit history.
-Most people traditionally have a score of 650, but scores range from 300 to 850.
-Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
-A low score is just that and often means you can't get credit extended to you via a mortgage loan.
-Some of the pieces in determining your FICO score are:
+The Fair Isaac Company calculates your FICO score on the summary of your complete credit history.
+Most people traditionally have a score of 600, but scores are tiered from 300 to 850.
+In recent years, however, some people have seen their score lowered after underemployment, delinquent credit card accounts, or credit card accounts closed by the lender due to inactivity.
+Some of the pieces in summing up your FICO score are:

 - Types of Credit — Do you have a healthy mix of loans and credit cards?